-San Francisco native Meta Weiss (pronounced MAY-ta) made her international debut at the age of seven in Utrecht, Holland, and has established herself as one of the leading cellists of her generation.
+American cellist Meta Weiss (pronounced MAY-ta) made her international debut at the age of seven in Utrecht, Holland, and has established herself as one of the leading cellists of her generation.
 An acclaimed soloist, chamber musician, and artist, her performances have taken her to venues throughout the US and internationally, including Carnegie Hall, The Kennedy Center, Boston Symphony Hall, The Kimmel Center, Royal Albert Hall, The Sydney Opera House, Melbourne Recital Centre, and Teatro Britanico (Peru).
 Recent solo appearances include concertos with the Orquestra Sinfonica Brasileira (Rio de Janeiro), Orquestra Sinfonica do Teatro Nacional Claudio Santoro (Brasilia), and Third Coast Percussion.

-She was appointed as Senior Lecturer in Cello at the Queensland Conservatorium in 2015.
+She was appointed as Senior Lecturer in Cello at Queensland Conservatorium Griffith University in 2015.
 Her previous faculty positions include Artist-in-Residence at the University of Puget Sound, Cello Fellow in the Juilliard Music Advancement Program, and Virtuosi Artist at the Bowdoin International Music Festival.
 She regularly performs at music festivals around the world, including Icicle Creek Chamber Music Festival, Manchester Music Festival, Walla Walla Chamber Music Festival, Coramba Chamber Music Festival, and Port Fairy Spring Music Festival.

 Weiss performs on a Gioffredo Cappa cello, c.
 1690, generously provided for her by an anonymous supporter.